Proposed or Contemplated Changes to Italian Wine Denominations

 Revisions of Denomination Rules (not yet official)

-a new, eighth subzone—Terre di Vinci, around Leonardo’s hometown of Vinci—would be created.
-The consorzio also wants to establish a Gran Selezione quality level like Chianti Classico has, but that has been put on hold while Chianti Classico presses its case that it owns “Gran Selezione” as a trademark.
+- The regional authorities in Tuscany have given a generally favorable opinion to a proposal by the Chianti DOCG consorzio that would reduce the minimum percentage of Sangiovese in the blend from 70% to 60%.
+In addition, a new, eighth subzone—Terre di Vinci, around Leonardo’s hometown of Vinci—would be created.
+The consorzio also wants to establish a Gran Selezione quality level like Chianti Classico has; Chianti Classico has objected to that, saying that it owns “Gran Selezione” as a trademark, but it appears that claim may not fly.
 Chianti’s disciplinare revisions have now gone to Rome for national-level approval.

 - Both Fiano di Avellino DOCG and Monti Lessini DOC have proposed to add sparkling wines to their repertoire.
 The Spumante versions of Monti Lessini would be made with at least 85% of the area’s Durella variety, and those of Fiano di Avellino would of course be Fiano based.
 These changes require approval at the EU level, which will slow down the process, but there is no reason they shouldn’t be approved eventually.